We absolutely love Mexico’s picture-perfect pristine beaches, sunny skies, tequila-clear waters and… well, you get the

 Isla Contoy may be people-free, but the uninhabited island paradise is rich in other life – snorkel with endangered sea turtles and see dozens of iguanas, hermit crabs, frigate birds and pelicans.

-Here’s a nice small group day tour which visits both Isla Contoy and Isla Mujeres.
 It includes lots of time for snorkeling at Isla Contoy, lunch on the beach, free time afterward at Isla Mujeres and hotel transfers.

 Still, Cozumel is more renowned for its snorkeling and scuba diving than Cancun.